-You are not getting this post from face painting experts.
+You are not getting these face paint ideas from face painting experts.
 You are getting this post from people who have done youth ministry, library work, camping, and more, and have had a fair share of children’s faces to paint.
-These face painting ideas, tutorials, tips, and tricks are for those of you that aren’t pro’s and will never be ;).
+These face paint ideas, tutorials, tips, and tricks are for those of you that aren’t pro’s and never will be ;).

 keep scrolling to get to the tutorials!